EdDataScienceEES/tutorial-jackegriffin/index.md

 #### 3(f).
 List columns and nested data frames

-Tibbles are `tidyverse` dataframes.
-Some crazy stuff starts happening when you learn that tibble columns can be lists (as opposed to vectors, which is what they are usually).
-This is where the difference between tibbles and data frames becomes very real.
+Tibbles are a special type of data frame from the `tidyverse` package, with some key differences.
+One of the interesting things about tibbles is that their columns can contain lists, whereas in traditional data frames, columns are typically vectors.
+This is where the real distinction between tibbles and data frames shows up.

-For instance, a tibble can be "nested" where the tibble is essentially split into separate data frames based on a grouping variable, and these separate data frames are stored as entries of a list (that is then stored in the data column of the data frame).
+For example, tibbles can be "nested," which means the data is divided into separate data frames based on a grouping variable.
+These separate data frames are then stored as list entries in a column of the tibble.
+This nesting allows for more complex and structured data organization.
+In the case of nesting, you can group the data by a column, which splits the data into smaller chunks (data frames), each of which is stored in a list within the tibble.
 Here we can nest the data frame by a chosen column.
 ```
 LPI_nested <- LPI_data %>%